isaachowen/fsm/shared_context/architecture_context_summary-2025-10-12-original.md

 ## Project Overview & Browser Execution Model

 ### Core Concept
 Network Sketchpad is a sophisticated client-side finite state machine (FSM) designer that leverages the HTML5 Canvas API to provide an interactive drawing environment entirely within the browser.
-Originally created by Evan Wallace, this fork has been significantly enhanced with advanced navigation, multi-selection capabilities, extended customization features, and a streamlined JSON-based persistence system.
+Originally created by Evan Wallace, this fork has been significantly enhanced with advanced navigation, multi-selection capabilities, and extended customization features.

 ### Browser Execution Flow
 ```mermaid